stlab/better-code/better-code/src/chapter-2-contracts.md

 Upholding invariants is the _entire purpose_ of access control, so use `private` whenever you can!

+#### The Power of Type Information

+Everything you see in a function signature is implicitly part of the function's contract.
+A function with a parameter of type `EmployeeDatabase` has a precondition that the database upholds the manager invariant, but it doesn't need to be stated explicitly; it's enforced automatically by the compiler and the implementor of `EmployeeDatabase`.
+So static typing gives you a leg up on the “document everything” project.
+If you were programming in a totally dynamic language, like Javascript, or Python without type hints, you have to put a lot more of that sort of information into the written documentation.

 #### Public And Private Invariants

 Some invariants, such as the one documented for `EmployeeDatabase`